-Priavoid has built a CNS-focused pipeline that embodies highly innovative compounds at different stages of development.
+Priavoid has built a pipeline that comprises highly innovative compounds at different stages of pharmaceutical development.

 AD, also referred to simply as Alzheimer’s, is a chronic neurodegenerative disease that usually starts slowly and worsens over time.
 It was first described by, and later named after, German psychiatrist and pathologist Alois Alzheimer in 1906.
 AD is the cause of 60% to 70% of cases of dementia.
-The most common early symptom is difficulty in remembering recent events (short-term memory loss) and finally leads to death.
+The most common early symptom is the impairment in remembering recent events (short-term memory loss).
+The symptoms progress over time, include the loss of ability to respond to the environment, to control own movements and ultimately lead to death.
 To date, no treatments stop or reverse its progression, though some may temporarily improve symptoms.
-In 2015, there were approximately 29.8 million people worldwide with AD and resulted in about 1.1 million deaths.
+In 2015, approximately 29.8 million patients worldwide suffered from AD resulting in about 1.1 million premature mortalities.
 In developed countries, AD is a tremendous burden for health care systems and insurances.

 Tauopathies are a class of neurodegenerative diseases associated with the pathological aggregation of tau protein in neurofibrillary or gliofibrillary tangles in the human brain.
 Tangles are formed by hyperphosphorylation of a microtubule-associated protein known as tau, causing it to aggregate in an insoluble form.
 The precise mechanism of tangle formation is not completely understood, and it is still controversial as to whether tangles are a primary causative factor in the disease or play a more peripheral role.
 Neurofibrillary tangles were first described by Alois Alzheimer in one of his patients suffering from Alzheimer’s disease, which is considered a secondary tauopathy.
 Huntington’s disease is the most recently described tauopathy.

 HD, also known as Huntington’s chorea, is an inherited disorder that results in death of brain cells.
-The first likely description of the disease was in 1841 by Charles Oscar Waters.
-The condition was described in further detail in 1872 by George Huntington, after whom it is named.
-The earliest symptoms are often subtle problems with mood or mental abilities.
+The first likely documentation of the disease by Charles Oscar Waters dates from 1841.
+In 1872 the condition was further described in detail by George Huntington and named in memory of his work.
+The earliest symptoms are often subtle problems with mood or mental impairments.
 A general lack of coordination and an unsteady gait often follow.
 As the disease advances, uncoordinated, jerky body movements become more apparent.
 There is no cure for HD.
-Full-time care is required in the later stages of the disease.
+Full-time care is required in later stages of the disease.